lorawoodford/api-training/README.md

 * *Mac users*

    There is a reason why developers love Macs: they're easy!
 You should be able to run these scripts directly from the terminal with no problem.
 However, you may encounter other scripts that don't run: you're probably missing packages.
 Our best advice is to Google the exact error message that pops up (if one does), and chances are you'll find the solution online.

+Instructions

+   1. You'll always need at least two things to run one of our scripts: the script itself and the secrets.py file, and they must both be in the same directory.
+   2. A brief description of what each script does follows this long introduction.
+You used each of these scripts in the workshop itself, and so these descriptions will be familiar.
+These scripts, as opposed to the ones offered in the _additional resources_ subfolder, above, are highly specific to the workshop, but if you're interested in learning Python, it may help to look at a script you've already used.

 ## Authenticating with secrets.py
 Note: secrets._pyc_ is created automatically; you do not need to download it.
 You're only downloading secrets.py